nestybox/sysbox/docs/sysboxfs-emulation.md

     - Emulate as described below

-  - Bind-mount or remount on portions of procfs / sysfs backed by
+  - Bind-mount or remount on a sysbox-fs base mount or submount:
-    sysbox-fs:

     - Emulate as described below